Keysie27/Keysie27/README.md

 ---

 ## 🧑‍💻 About Me
-I like to **play with AI, data, build pipelines, and decode problems**.
+- I like to **play with AI, data, build pipelines, and decode problems**.
-Currently focused on **Data Engineering, NLP/AI, and Big Data solutions**.
+- Currently focused on **Data Engineering, AI, and Big Data solutions**.
-Also an **AI & Data Science instructor**, helping professionals and students across the world.

 ---